 The role of Team Rector will:

-• be focussed on mission and how it can be lived out in Slough
+• be focused on mission and how it can be lived out in Slough

 • encourage the parish to be flexible to different approaches to worship